-For most organizations, PowerPoint is the default document of record – it’s how you manage meetings, make presentations, share updates, summarize projects, and everything else.
+For most organizations, PowerPoint is the default presentation tool – it’s how you manage meetings, share knowledge, summarize projects, and everything else.
 You want it to work well for you.

 Here at Panopto we think there’s incredible value in recording and sharing well-built PowerPoint presentations.
-Shared video increases social learning amongst peers, transparency for executives, and institutional knowledge all around.
+And sharing these videos increases social learning amongst peers, transparency for executives, and institutional knowledge all around.

-So let’s talk about how to make your PowerPoint video record at its best.
+So let’s talk about how to make your PowerPoint look its best in your recording.

 Panopto viewers can expand a presentation to full screen in our viewer, but other systems may limit your audience to watching on just the standard YouTube 640×385 pixel box.
 That’s not much bigger than a standard playing card.

-For your presentation to reach this audience, you need to go big:
+For your presentation to reach this audience, you need to go enlarge your fonts:

-And remember – like any good PowerPoint presentation, one idea per slide.
+And remember – like any good PowerPoint presentation, one idea per slide is best.

 For text, check out Microsoft’s recommendation on using color.
 We like to keep things simple: